freedomofpress/securedrop-docs/docs/admin/installation/set_up_admin_tails.rst

 that you are able to access it as expected.

 .. warning:: You will not be able to access your passwords if you
-         forget the master password or the location of the key file used to protect the database.
+         forget the peristent storage password or the location of the key file used to protect the database.

 In case you wish to manually create a database, the suggested password fields in